lottopgf/lottopgf-v1-frontend/README.md

-# Lootery frontend
+# LottoPGF V1 frontend

-This is the frontend for LottoPGF's Lootery protocol.
-It allows to run a basic lottery.
+This is the frontend for LottoPGF's V1 protocol.
+It allows to run a basic number lottery.

 ## Installation